 Tiffany Schauer, Founder & Executive Director

-Tiffany served in various environmental litigation roles prior to founding OCE.
-Ms. Schauer’s varied positions, including serving as an enforcement attorney at the Environmental Protection Agency, working as a Senior Attorney at a major Environmental law firm, and being appointed a Bay Area Air Quality Management District Hearing Board officer, permitted her to examine air quality from several vastly different perspectives.
-During the course of her career she discovered that the attacks on our clean air standards are not occurring in statehouses and legislative sessions, where the glare of public attention would be too great.
-Instead, the attacks most often occur in bureaucratic back rooms, out of the public eye, in obscure government entities where polluting industries can influence the decision-making process without risking the wrath of public opposition.
-The form of the threat is as basic as it is destructive — our clean air laws simply are not being enforced.
-From EPA consent decrees that turn a blind eye to major Clean Air Act violations, to regional air districts that rubber-stamp pollution permits whenever requested by individual polluters, our nation’s clean air laws are being misinterpreted, circumvented, or simply ignored.
+Tiffany served in various environmental regulatory roles prior to founding OCE in1998.
+Ms. Schauer’s varied positions, including serving as an enforcement attorney at the Environmental Protection Agency, working as a Senior Attorney at a major environmental law firm, adjudicating Clean Air Act permit disputes at the Bay Area Air Quality Management District Hearing Board.
+During the course of her career she discovered that the attacks on environmental regulatory standards and enforcement program funding decisions are not occurring in statehouses and legislative sessions, where the glare of public attention would be too great.
+Instead, the attacks most often occur in bureaucratic back rooms, out of the public eye, in obscure government departments where polluting industries can influence the decision-making process without risking the wrath of public opposition.
+The form of the threat is as basic as it is destructive — our environmental laws simply are not being enforced adequately to ensure public safety and basic environmental protections.
+Since 1998, Tiffany has led OCE to enforce some of the largest environmental law violation actions in the nation.

 Mike Costa, Staff Attorney